 D. Can take place any time after the document is signed and notarized

 Answer: A. The signer’s personal appearance before the Notary is essential.
-Personal appearance ensures that the Notary can compare the signer’s actual appearance to any ID presented and verify the signer actually signed the document willingly with understanding of its purpose and effect.
-While there are very rare situations in which a third party may appear before a Notary on an absent signer’s behalf, (such as a proof of execution by subscribing witness) these situations are strictly regulated by law, limited to certain documents and only permitted if the signer has a critical reason, such as a medical emergency or being out of the country.
+Personal appearance ensures that the Notary can compare the signer’s actual appearance to any ID presented and verify the signer actually signed the document willingly with an understanding of its purpose and effect.
+While there are very rare situations in which a third party may appear before a Notary on an absent signer’s behalf, (such as a proof of execution by a subscribing witness) these situations are strictly regulated by law, limited to certain documents and only permitted if the signer has a critical reason, such as a medical emergency or being out of the country.
 A third party may not ask a Notary to waive a signer’s personal appearance simply because it’s not convenient for the signer to appear; or because the document needs to be notarized in a hurry.

 2. While state ID laws vary, as a general rule the most reliable ID documents: